 5101 Advanced Practice Nursing and Forensics: High Risk Populations.
 Provides the advanced practice nurse with information needed for prevention, assessment, identification, appropriate intervention, and resource referral for patients and families who are at risk for, or currently experiencing, abuse or neglect.
+This course explores the dynamics, causes, and consequences of interpersonal violence and neglect as well as the legal responsibilities of the evaluating clinician.
+Content includes domestic violence, child abuse / neglect, sexual assault, and elder abuse / neglect.
 F

 5200 Introduction to Graduate Studies.
 Provides an orientation and introduction to graduate level study.
 A focus on electronic database searching and utilization of community-wide library resources, APA style and introduction to writing for publication, accessing and utilizing technology for online courses, and the professional portfolio will be initiated in this course.
 To be taken the semester of entry to the program.
-Y multiple stakeholders to improve health safety, accountability, and quality outcomes is emphasized, as well as, evaluation of nursing theories that are the foundation of the APN role.
-S
+Y

 5202 Family Nurse Practitioner Role, Leadership, and Theory.
 Examines the professional history and evolution of the family nurse practitioner.
 Discussion of legal parameters that govern advanced practice and the role of the nurse practitioner in providing cost-effective care.
-The fostering of a leadership role in collaborating with
+The fostering of a leadership role in collaborating with multiple stakeholders to improve health safety, accountability, and quality outcomes is emphasized, as well as, evaluation of nursing theories that are the foundation of the APN role.
+S